 Monday, October 31, 2022

-My Monday Prayer: The Caregiver’s Prayer
+My Morning Prayer: The Caregiver’s Prayer

 November is recognized as Caregiver Appreciation Month and we want to encourage and inspire both caregivers and their loved ones.
 In several posts Roy Lessin’s wife, Char, will be sharing some short reflections about her journey with Parkinson’s and how God has worked in her heart during this time.
 We will also share some of Roy’s words and prayers for Caregivers.
 Whether you are a Caregiver or Care-receiver, may you be blessed in reading them—renewed in your strength, compassion, and focus.
 May you remember how important and loved you are, and that you are not alone in this difficult journey.